aisaiahpellecer/data-science-projects/README.md

 # Aisaiah Pellecer - Data Analysis/ Data Science Portfolio
 ## About
 ***
 Hello, I'm Aisaiah Pellecer!
-I am an Information Sciences (B.S) student at the university of Illinois at Urbana-Champaign, where I focuse on their data science pathway.
+I am an Information Sciences (B.S) student at the University of Illinois at Urbana-Champaign, where I focuse on their data science pathway.
 I am really interested in data science and opportunties within the field.
-This past summer(2022), I had the opportunity to work at [MAPSCorps](https://mapscorps.org/) as a data coordinator.
+This past summer (2022), I had the opportunity to work at [MAPSCorps](https://mapscorps.org/) as a data coordinator.
 Under this position I was able to work with South Shore Works, a community-based organization, and construct a data-driven policy repsonse using City of Chicago data and MAPSCorps community asset database.
 At the end of the summer my team and I presented our reponse at the MAPSCorps Scientific Symposium and we were selected as the best team, winning the data driven community-advocacy award ($10K scholarship!).
 In addition to my experience at MAPSCorps I was a Líderes Avanzado Fellow at [UnidosUS, the nation's largest civil right organization](https://www.unidosus.org/).
 From my experiences I understand how important Data Sciecne is to our society  and I am eager to learn more!

 This is a repository to showcase skills, share projects and track my progress in Data Analytics / Data Science related topics.